Who is research-creation for?

 - address clear research questions;

-- offer theoretical contextualization within the relevant field(s) of inquiry;
+- offer theoretical contextualization within the relevant fields of inquiry; and

-- present a well-considered methodological approach and creation process; and
+- present a well-considered methodological approach and creation process.

-Both the research and resulting artistic works must meet peer standards of excellence and be suitable for publication, public performance and/or viewing.
+Both the research and any resulting creative work must meet peer standards of excellence and be suitable for publication, public performance and/or viewing.

-Provide relevant background information.
-Do not presume that adjudication committee members are familiar with your work or the specific terminology and particularities of your field of specialization.
+Applicants must provide relevant background information.
+They should not presume adjudication committee members are familiar with the work, or with the specific terminology and particularities of the field of specialization.

 Who will assess my application?

-Insight Development Grant applications are adjudicated by disciplinary, multidisciplinary, and/or thematic merit review committees, according to the number and nature of applications received, and taking into account information provide by the applicants.
-The committee that evaluates research-creation proposals includes artist-researchers.
-The committee is structured to ensure the representation of expert knowledge from a broad range of fields from the research community, as well as regional, linguistic, cultural and gender balance.
+Insight Grant and Insight Development Grant applications involving research-creation are typically adjudicated by a multidisciplinary merit review committee.
+The committee will be structured to ensure representation of expert knowledge from a broad range of fields from the research community; as well as regional, linguistic, cultural and gender balance.

 How will my application be assessed?

-All applications must meet the Insight Development Grants evaluation criteria and the Insight program’s objectives.
-SSHRC Challenge, Feasibility and Capability evaluation criteria form the basis for the merit review committee’s decisions.
-Artistic merit and quality measures will be assessed according to the established standards of the discipline and the artistic practice.
-The Challenge, Feasibility and Capability criteria are applied to both research and artistic merit.
+All applications must meet the Insight Grants and Insight Development Grants evaluation criteria, as well as the Insight research program’s objectives.
+SSHRC’s Challenge, Feasibility and Capability evaluation criteria form the basis for the merit review committee’s decisions.

 What should I include in the application?